At any MRCA event, these roles will be filled one way or another.

 The Overall Qualification Ranking will be the sum of the Ranking Score and Points Score.
 Though complicated, this method encourages robots with a high ranking based on historical results to compete in multiple qualifying events to ensure qualification.
 On the other hand, a robot that competes at most or all qualifying events with very few positive results is less likely to qualify due to a low ranking.

-The 2022 MRCA Finals will be held through Wisconsin Robot Combat in August.
-Currently, MRCA is for 1lb robots only.
-24 robots will be invited to the finals event for a shot at a few cash prizes, trophies, and bragging rights as the best antweight in the Midwest.
+The 2022 MRCA Finals will be held through Wisconsin Robot Combat on October 22nd.
+MRCA is for 1lb robots only.
+32 robots will be invited to the finals event for a shot at a few cash prizes, trophies, and bragging rights as the best antweight in the Midwest.
 Unless otherwise stated, the same event structure and rules that apply to MRCA qualifiers also apply to MRCA finals.
 Matches that happen during the finals still affect total points and Elo ranking.

 Seeding is very important in MRCA because it determines the strength of the opponents you’re likely to face.
-The top 8 robots also get a bye in the first round.
 Seeding will be based on the MRCA Ranking, with no consideration given to the season points.

 Robots are seeded in order of the following criteria.
 This ensures robots that won tournaments are seeded first, robots that qualified automatically are seeded next, and wildcard qualifiers are seeded last.